Skip to content

 Regardless, as an award winning criminal law firm, we are proud to be some of Sydney’s best criminal defence lawyers.
 Our lawyers are dedicated to achieving the best possible outcome for the cases we represent.

-If you are facing charges relating to robbery, contact Benjamin Leonardo – The Defenders for a consultation.
+If you are facing charges relating to robbery, contact Essere – The Defenders for a consultation.

 THE DEFENCE